08-12 May 2023

 Participants profiles and focus areas

-The Immersion Program will bring together current and future leaders from the diplomatic and scientific communities, as well as from industry, the NGOs and the civil society, to foster a common understanding of each other’s perspectives and to work together on devising the diplomatic envelopes needed to maximize beneficial uses of frontier technologies for all, while minimizing their risks.
+The second edition of the Science Diplomacy Week Immersion Program will bring together current and future leaders from the diplomatic and scientific communities, as well as from industry, the NGOs and the civil society, to foster a common understanding of each other’s perspectives and to work together on devising the diplomatic envelopes needed to maximize beneficial uses of frontier technologies for all, while minimizing their risks.

 Applications are expected from individuals and institutional representatives working at or interested in the interface of science and diplomacy in four focus areas: